Damariscotta River

 More Harbors Near Top of Damariscotta River

 • Damariscotta and Newcastle – At the head of navigation, the channel is narrow above Hall Point (also known locally as Cottage Point) up to N24.
 The current runs hard past the mooring field, so this would be a problematic anchorage.
 If you are planning to anchor, it is best to stay opposite Hall Point.
 Riverside Boat Co. on the west shore, the Newcastle side, (207-563-3398) has repair capabilities and rents moorings.
 The harbor master is Eric Peters (cell: 207-380-8158).
 For larger vessels, one large mooring may be available near Hall Point; you may inquire with the owner by email at [email protected].
 There is a town dinghy basin on the east side (Damariscotta side).
 It has outside floats reporting 5 feet at low and a two-hour limit.
 No fuel is sold here; however, a gas station is less than 50 yards walk across the town parking lot.
 Schooner Landing Restaurant on the river has no transient slips (207-563-7447).
 The town offers numerous services and pleasant cafés, restaurants, quality gift shops, and a few galleries for this size village.
 In Damariscotta, there is a large Hannaford, approximately 1.5 miles east with Rising Tide Co-Op organic foods and other groceries choices, Main Street Grocery (IGA), as well as a Walgreens, about 0.5 miles west.
 Damariscotta Hardware, and a NAPA halfway between these and the Hannaford.
 In town, there is a laundromat across Main Street, a Reny’s (“♪A Maine Adventure!♪”–clothing, food, camping equipment, toys and and a slew of other “necessities”), kayak rentals, river tours, etc. Waltz Soda Fountain and old-time luncheonette is not to be missed for a lime rickey.
-Weatherbird, a gourmet shop at 72 Courtyard Street, has fresh baked goods, cheeses, wines; plus the Riverside Butcher Co. and Simmons Seafood are both first-rate.
+Beal House, a gourmet shop at 72 Courtyard Street, has fresh baked goods, wines & beers and women’s clothing; plus the Riverside Butcher Co. and Simmons Seafood are both first-rate.

 • For urgent healthcare needs, seek out LincolnHealth Miles (Hospital) Campus.
 35 Miles St., Damariscotta, Phone: 207-563-1234.
 There is a 24-hour physician-staffed emergency department.